php/php-langspec/spec/php-spec-draft.md

 makes provision to do so by defining a series of special methods, it can deal with the allocation and management of storage for those properties, by storing them in another object or in a database, for example.
-(The default behavior is for the Engine to allocate a VSlot for each one.)
+(The default behavior is for the Engine to allocate a VSlot for each one).
 This is called *class-specific dynamic allocation*.
 Otherwise, the Engine takes care of the storage in some unspecified manner.
 Dynamic method handling is only possible when ** class-specific dynamic